Mentorship

 If you're serious about creating additional income and willing to put in the work, let's talk.

-Everyone has something.
-Maybe it's a skill you've developed, knowledge from your field, or a perspective that comes from your unique experiences.
-The first step is identifying what that is—and more importantly, who would pay to learn it from you.
+Everyone has something: a skill you've developed, knowledge from your field, a perspective that comes from your specific experiences.
+The first step is identifying what that is, and who would pay to learn it from you.

 Your niche doesn't have to be revolutionary.
 It has to be specific.
 "Fitness" is too broad.
 "Strength training for busy dads over 40" is a niche.
 The riches are in the niches.